 How do I determine if a banknote is genuine?
 What should I do if I think I have a counterfeit note?

 The best way to determine whether a note is genuine is to rely on the security features, such as the watermark and security thread.
 Counterfeit detection pens are not always accurate and may give you false results.
-To learn about these and other security features in genuine Federal Reserve notes, visit the new money public education website.
+To learn about these and other security features in genuine Federal Reserve notes, visit the U.S. Currency Education Program website.

 It is important to know what the security features are in genuine currency, because if you end up with a counterfeit note, you will lose that money.
 A counterfeit note cannot be exchanged for a genuine one, and it is illegal to knowingly pass counterfeit currency.